acmuhammadmustafa/LedgerApp/README.md

 <img width="537" height="566" alt="image" src="https://github.com/user-attachments/assets/d17cbe93-4876-41df-b638-c3af804b7405" />

 This presents the layout of how the code is calling upon a stored list (transactions) and either presenting all of it, only the payments, or only the deposits based on the value relating to 0 (whether it's greater than or less than.)

+This also presents how the casing is being used in a similar manner for the Report and Home menu.

 ============================================================================================